 Library and Media Center

 In grades 6-8, students move into four appropriately paced small group instructional classes.
 As a result, math class size in these grades is significantly reduced.
-Students continue to build on foundational skills while utilizing the Glencoe McGraw-Hill series.
-Educators at Mary of Nazareth School align the Glencoe resources, lessons, and assessments with the ADW standards to provide a complete and rigorous program.
-Students also have access to digital content and curriculum with the Glencoe McGraw-Hill series.
+Students continue to build on foundational skills while utilizing the Sadlier Math series.
+Educators at Mary of Nazareth School align the Sadlier resources, lessons, and assessments with the ADW standards to provide a complete and rigorous program.
+Students also have access to digital content and curriculum with the Sadlier series.
 All students and teachers have iXL education software accounts which track student and classroom performance and identify areas for academic improvement.
 Mary of Nazareth has surpassed National Blue Ribbon score requirements for math in grades six through eight for the past 15 years.

 Writer’s workshop is an initiative that gives students an authentic opportunity to practice the craft of writing.
 The workshop is a collaboration between the writing instructor and teachers across all content areas.
 The majority of class time is devoted to the actual process of writing.
 Building on the implementation of 6+1 Traits of Writing that students are introduced to in elementary grades, sixth graders work to perfect their writing and to explore a variety of genres.
 In seventh and eighth grades students develop their research skills in preparation for the rigors of high school.